NxPKG/khulnasoft-docs/content/tenant/_partials/_tenant-admin-definition.md

   list: never
 ---

-Once you sign a partner agreement with Cloudflare, we create a special Tenant account and then add your user to that account as a **Tenant admin**.
-Cloudflare can add multiple users as Tenant admins upon request.
+Once you sign a partner agreement with Khulnasoft, we create a special Tenant account and then add your user to that account as a **Tenant admin**.
+Khulnasoft can add multiple users as Tenant admins upon request.

 Tenant admins then become the default [**Super administrator(s)**](/fundamentals/setup/manage-members/roles/) for all accounts and zones contained within the Tenant.